Updated: February 20, 2024

 Also, whenever there’s news that the Philippine stock market has reached another record high, people who don’t own stocks feel that they’re missing out on the “greatest party of the year.”

-When that happens, many get the courage to open an account even if they have zero knowledge on what they are actually getting into.
+When that happens, many get the courage to open an account even if they have zero knowledge of what they are actually getting into.
 They’re only armed with hopes that they will make money from the stock market.

-Only invest money that you can afford NOT to touch for at least five years.
+Only invest money that you can afford NOT to touch for at least five years; the longer, the better.

-Now for those who’s still thinking of investing in the stock market, here are four very important reasons why you should NOT do it, unless you want to lose money.
+Now, for those who are still thinking of investing in the stock market, here are four very important reasons why you should NOT do it unless you want to lose money.

 Reason #1: You don’t have an emergency fund.

 Before investing, get into the habit of saving first.

-More importantly, be sure that you have at least six months worth of your monthly expenses safely tucked in a savings account and 30-day time deposit.
+More importantly, be sure that you have at least six months’ worth of your monthly expenses safely tucked in a savings account or a 30-day time deposit.

 Reason #2: You don’t have low and moderate-risk investments yet.

 The stock market is a high-risk instrument.
 All smart investors will tell you that the best way to manage your risk is to have a balanced and diversified portfolio.

-If it’s your first time to invest on paper assets, then please go for low and moderate-risk investments first.
+If it’s your first time investing in paper assets, then please go for low and moderate-risk investments first.

 Reason #3: You don’t have an investment objective.

 Why do you want to invest in the stock market?
 Don’t tell me because you want to make money.
-Have a more concrete reason than that; or to put it another way, ask yourself – where are you planning to spend the money afterwards?
+Have a more concrete reason than that, or to put it another way, ask yourself – where are you planning to spend the money afterward?

 Having a specific investment goal will help you determine if the stock market is the best option for you.